cweitz621/hs-sa-tech-assessment-submission/README.md

 Instead of: "Customer has active trial"
 AI provides: "High likelihood to upgrade (85%) - Customer purchased 2 thermostats and has active trial.
 Use HubSpot AI Email Assistant to draft personalized upgrade email highlighting multi-device benefits."

-### When Would You Use AI vs Traditional Rules/Logic?

-**Use AI When:**
-- ✅ Analyzing complex, multi-dimensional customer profiles
-- ✅ Need nuanced insights that consider context
-- ✅ Patterns are not easily codified into if/then rules
-- ✅ Recommendations need to be personalized and contextual
-- ✅ You want explanations/justifications for insights
-- ✅ Data patterns change frequently (AI adapts)

-**Use Traditional Rules/Logic When:**
-- ✅ Simple, binary conditions (e.g., "if subscription expires in 3 days")
-- ✅ High-frequency operations where latency matters
-- ✅ 100% consistency and predictability required
-- ✅ Cost is a concern (AI API calls have costs)
-- ✅ Rules are well-defined and stable
-- ✅ Compliance/audit requirements need deterministic logic

-**Hybrid Approach (Recommended):**
-- Use rules for simple, high-frequency triggers
-- Use AI for complex analysis and recommendations
-- Combine both: Rules trigger workflows, AI provides context for personalization

 ---